 - Dual front speakers on the Walleye

 A new piece of information has suggested that the Pixel 2 (Walleye, the smaller device), might feature dual front firing speakers and lose the 3.5mm headphone socket.
-As HTC is suggest as the build partner for the phone, this sounds very much like HTC of old.
+As HTC is suggested as the build partner for the phone, this sounds very much like HTC of old.
 BoomSound in a Pixel?
 It looks like that might happen.

 The loss of the 3.5mm headphone socket might set alarm bells ringing for some though as that suggests we're looking at USB Type-C audio for the Pixel 2.
-At the moment it's not clear whether this will apply to both sizes of phone or just one.

 Google Pixel 2: Cameras